structured-query-language/structured-query-language.github.io/better-than-average-calculating-geometric-means-using-SQL.md

 select EXP(SUM(LN(pay))/COUNT(pay)) from employee;
 ```

-Alternative if you are using Google BigQuery, you can create User Defined Aggregate Function for Geometric Mean as following:
+Alternatively if you are using Google BigQuery, you can create User Defined Aggregate Function for Geometric Mean as following:

 ```sql
 CREATE TEMP AGGREGATE FUNCTION geometric_mean(